You need a company.

 VAT is not a compulsory registration for UK businesses until your turnover exceeds £85K.
 Before you decide to register for VAT, keep in mind that once registered, you can reclaim VAT paid on goods and services purchased for use in your business.
 However, you will need to charge VAT on all UK sales from the date of registration.
 Here are a few more things to consider:

-- Service Purchased VAT can be claimed 6 months prior to VAT registration.
+- VAT can be reclaimed on services purchased in the 6 months prior to registering for VAT.
 This can be a consideration with respect to the timing of your VAT registration.

 - Consider your pricing with and without VAT before registering for VAT.
 Who are your customers?
 Are they VAT registered businesses or are they individuals who cannot claim VAT?